Parry-Zhuo/DeliberatePracticeTimer/README.md

 **Additional features to aid in focusing**

-  - **Problem Solving:** To make achieving goals easier users can break down complex problems into smaller, actionable chunks, helping to tackle challenges systematically.
+  - **Problem Solving:** To make achieving goals easier, users can break down complex problems into smaller, actionable chunks, helping to tackle challenges systematically.

   - **Distraction Logging:** Allows users to note distractions, either to observe patterns or log them for later entertainment, ensuring they stay focused during practice.